hapax/hapax.github.io/assets/simple-physics.md

 $0$-dimensional objects!
 It seems like everything is really $0$-dimensional, and should scale as $L^0$.
-This is obviously nonsense, and the problem is that we are looking too close.
+This is obviously nonsense.
+The problem is that we are looking too
-If we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.
+close: if we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.

 To reason about "coarse" properties like the dimension, we should make sure our resolution (the size of our cubes) is much larger than the length scale $\epsilon_\min$ associated with whatever constitutes a horse.
 So far, so good: don't look too close and you won't see atoms.
-But the surface and volume of a horse are both made of atoms.
+But the surface and volume of a horse are both made of atoms, and splitting a surface area into little squares requires that we *already know* that it is a surface.
-When I zoom out, how can I tell the difference without assuming the answer?
+That's cheating!
-Splitting a surface area into little squares requires that we *already know* that it is a surface, which is cheating.
+How can I tell the difference without assuming the answer?

 One elegant method is called *box counting*.
 Instead, we are going to measure everything with cubes!
 So, fix a resolution, $\epsilon$, and generate a pile of (imaginary)